 All would-be and current Knights (including Master and Grandmaster Knights) must attend Knighthood Training, with some exceptions (see “Squires” below).
 Renaissance Adventures does not offer any other time to become a Knight CIT except during training.
 However, those that passed Knighthood Training during a previous year may be able to keep their Knighthood rank for the current year without joining training if they have demonstrated adequate scores on their Knight CIT Evaluations.
 This is not recommended and should only be considered if the teen cannot attend the training.

 Download our Knight CIT Packet with information about the program, including training details, expectations and tips for how to be a good CIT.
 It includes a questionnaire for the Knight-to-be to fill out and give back to us.

-- The Squire may undergo a one-week trial period at the price of a Quester to demonstrate that he or she would make a good Knight.
+Please note, Squires act in the same capacity as a Knight CIT even though they have not attended Training or taken the Knighthood Test.
+A Squire will undergo a one-week trial period to demonstrate that she or he would make a good Knight.
 At the end of the trial week, the Quest Leader decides whether the Squire can join as a Knight at apprentice rank, needs one more week as a Squire for proper evaluation, or is not yet ready to become a Knight.
 If a Squire is enrolled for more than one week, future weeks registered as a Knight are dependent upon the Squire trial period.

 Please contact the RA office to register as a squire.
 A squire will attend a week long camp session, taking one of our 6 camper spots in the group.
 As they will be taking a camper spot, there is not a CIT discount for Squires.
 Squire tuition is the same as the camper tuition for the session that you choose.